 It has been found that the body also releases a hormone called cortisol when it is under stress.

-This hormone not only leads to storage of body fat but also increases food cravings and encourages hunger pangs for fatty or sugary foods.
+This hormone not only leads to the storage of body fat but also increases food cravings and encourages hunger pangs for fatty or sugary foods.
 You can request a cortisol blood test.

 So there you go, a complete list of blood tests that will help you understand your body well and help you make wise dietary decisions.